ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 > docker-compose down -v
 > ```

 3. Wait a little bit until all containers are `Up (healthy)`.
-In order to check the status of the containers run the command
+To check the status of the containers run the command
 ```
 docker-compose ps
 ```